kiwibrowser/src/README.md

 Minimum system requirements is 2 vCPUs, 7.5 GB Memory.

-You can use a virtual machine, or a Google Cloud VM.
+You can use a virtual machine, an AWS VM or a Google Cloud VM.

 ### Getting the source-code and environment